chrisseiler96/beautiful-jekyll/_posts/Test.md

 tags: [test]
 ---

-## One of my favorite math youtubers, 3Blue1Brown, posted a challenge problem from "The Art of Problem Solving" at the end of one of his videos
+## One of my favorite math youtubers, 3Blue1Brown, posted a challenge problem from "The Art of Problem Solving" at the end of one of his videos:

 **"AoPS must choose one of 20 people to send to a tug-of-war tournament.
 We don't care who we send, as long as we don't send our weakest person.**